Religious fraud: Examples

-Conditions for Fraud
+Conditions for fraud

 One reason that church fraud takes place comes from their accounting practices being inadequate.
 For example, allowing a single individual, or a small group of individuals with aligned interests to have complete control over the church's bank account can lead to temptation and theft.

 Dr. Donald Cressey's fraud triangle is a representation of that factors that are take place which induces an individual to commit fraud.
 The first thing is that the individual has to be incentivized, such as materialistic desires, or an inability to repay debt.
 The next corner for an individual to partake in fraud is their perceived risk of doing so, which is dubbed opportunity.
 This matches with the pattern where one person is in charge of counting the money--there is less perceived risk-- they are more likely to commit fraud.
 The third part of the triangle is rationalization, once the other two parts have been satisfying, the perpetrator of fraud must rationalize what they are doing is the right thing.

-Authority Action
+Authority action

-One method of action that authorities are taking to try and stop religious fraud from taking place is by giving religious communities the necessary information to avoid crossing path with fraud.
+One method of action that authorities are taking to try and stop religious fraud from taking place is by giving religious communities the necessary information to avoid crossing paths with fraud.
 For example, "On September 1st, 1999 State securities regulators issued a warning about con artists that were targeting religious communities."
 Additionally, the Office of Investor Education and Advocacy created a document that detailed how to avoid affinity fraud, which in part teaches how to limit religious fraud by giving crucial information to investors.